-A critical component of the Bay Bridge Seismic Retrofit Projects involves Risk Management, ensuring that construction and engineering jobs are on-time and on-budget.
-This process reflects a methodical approach of planning for, identifying, analyzing, responding to, and monitoring project risks.
+A critical component of the Bay Bridge Seismic Retrofit Projects involves Risk Management—ensuring that construction and engineering jobs are on-time and on-budget.
+This process reflects a methodical approach to planning for, identifying, analyzing, responding to, and monitoring project risks.
 The goal is to help project leaders efficiently complete their projects while mitigating risks that might impede that success.

 The National Cooperative Highway Research Program (NCHRP) has hailed the Bay Bridge approach to risk management as a sophisticated model for other transportation programs throughout the country.
-The NCHRP praises how 'the overriding goal of the program is to help to keep the Bay Bridge Seismic Safety Projects on schedule and within budget.'
+The NCHRP notes that "the overriding goal of the program is to help to keep the Bay Bridge Seismic Safety Projects on schedule and within budget."

 This unique process takes a comprehensive and fully integrated approach to each phase of risk management, guided by a dedicated and focused team that identifies and assesses potential risks and opportunities for each project on the East Span, thereby helping reduce program costs and keep projects on track.